Hemolytic Disease of the Fetus and Newborn (Erythroblastosis Fetalis)

 If both mother and baby are Rh-positive or both are Rh-negative, there is no risk of Rh incompatibility.

-How long does hemolytic disease of the newborn last?
+How long does hemolytic disease of the fetus and newborn last?

-The duration of hemolytic disease of the newborn (HDN) can vary depending on its severity.
+The duration of hemolytic disease of the fetus and newborn (erythroblastosis fetalis) can vary depending on its severity.

-In mild cases, hemolytic disease of the newborn (erythroblastosis fetalis) may resolve within a few days or weeks with supportive care, such as phototherapy to reduce jaundice.
-However, in more severe cases, hemolytic disease of the newborn (erythroblastosis fetalis) can last for several weeks or even months.
+In mild cases, hemolytic disease of the fetus and newborn (erythroblastosis fetalis) may resolve within a few days or weeks with supportive care, such as phototherapy to reduce jaundice.
+However, in more severe cases, hemolytic disease of the fetus and newborn (erythroblastosis fetalis) can last for several weeks or even months.

 Disclaimer: This article is intended for informational purposes only and is specifically targeted towards medical students.
 It is not intended to be a substitute for informed professional medical advice, diagnosis, or treatment.
 While the information presented here is derived from credible medical sources and is believed to be accurate and up-to-date, it is not guaranteed to be complete or error-free.
 See additional information.